P6g9YHK6/TiletoNextcloud/README.md

 With this soft, you can easily obtain details such as device name, latitude, longitude, altitude, and last updated timestamp for your Tile devices.
 It then constructs a URL with these parameters and sends a GET request to the Nextcloud Phonetrack server to update the device's position.

-To make use of this script, you need to replace certain placeholders with your own information.
-This includes providing the server URL of your Nextcloud Phonetrack server, your Tile account email and password.
+To make use of this script, you need to provide the server URL of your Nextcloud Phonetrack server, your Tile account email and password.
+The name of the logger will be the name of the tile device.

 Execute this script to automate the retrieval of Tile device information and update the device positions in your Nextcloud Phonetrack server effortlessly!